JiadongYu/Driving-Slots-Autobooker-SSDC-/README.md

 # Troubleshooting
 Error: Unable to determine loading status

-Fix: Ensure that you are running the latest versions of selenium webdriver and Google Chrome
+Fix: Ensure that you are running the latest versions of selenium webdriver and Google Chrome / Delete and reinstall the Selenium Driver

 Error: Recaptcha failed